sunfishcode/basic-text/docs/Background.md

 At this time, there is no stability guarantee, for either forwards or backwards compatibility.
 But we may consider such things in the future.

+## Rationale

+The following sections provide information about the decisions that Basic Text makes, and links to related standards and documentation.

 ### NFC, Normalization

 [Basic Text] normalizes to NFC, using a special algorithm to minimize loss